 Click the Configure button in the upper-right corner to customize your knowledge base page, enable/disable the ticket submission form, and even add a chat widget.
 We recommend customizing the chat widget’s color as well to match your branding.
 You can also enable/disable and customize your live chat’s pop up message and picture on the trigger menu.

-Add a Web Link feature.
-Edit the feature and enter the URL that you copied in the previous step.
+Simply add the deature to your event, edit it, and enter the URL that you copied in the previous step.
 Make sure you uncheck the box for Open link in external browser.
 You don't need to use the Pass Data to URL checkbox.

 Let us know if you used this in your event and found a specific feature useful, or if we missed something that you think we should share with other customers.